nickadam/FunFridays/haproxy/README.md

 This sample config file does a great job of communicating what haproxy can do.
 There is a listener setup with two different backends and acls to steer traffic to the appropriate backend.

+## 2. Modify sample config file for our purposes

 To clean this up a bit so there is only one load balanced backend we can remove everthing that isn't associated with default_backend.

+Now we have a listener on 5000 and for backend server that roundrobin between localhost ports 5001-5004, not very useful since there isn't anything running there.
+Change these to something useful, or just pick some random internet sites to load balance.